Management & Business Technologies, Faculty

 Assistant to the President, Special Projects

 108 Meyer Hall

 Kirk Lynch received a Bachelors of Science degree in Economics from Colorado State University in 1982.
 At that time, he went into the corporate world with American Telephone and Telegraph (AT&T) in marketing and advanced through several marketing and product management positions over a 23 year career.
 While working full-time, he continued to pursue advanced studies.
 In 1990, he earned a Masters in Business Administration with an emphasis in Information Systems from the University of Colorado at Denver.
 In 1992, he earned a Masters Certificate in Project Management from George Washington University.
 In 1995, he earned a Master of Science in Accounting from the University of Colorado at Denver.
 Kirk has been teaching at Sandhills Community College since 2002.
 He has been a full-time instructor in the Business and Technologies department since 2003.
+In 2018 Kirk earned a doctorate in Adult Education and Community College Administration.
 He has taught courses in Information Systems, business and accounting.
 His main focus is introductory financial accounting, introductory managerial accounting, payroll accounting, spreadsheets for accounting (Excel), and accounting software applications (Quickbooks).
 Kirk was the first to bring Internet-based accounting classes to the business department and has continued to enhance the Internet-based accounting courses to provide an exceptional classroom experience.
 Kirk was recently commissioned by Cengage publishing to update the instructors manual for the next release of the Financial and Managerial Accounting textbooks.

-Professor, Program Coordinator Hospitality Management
+Program Coordinator, Hospitality Management

 Professor/ Coordinator Business Administration

 212B Stone Hall